 Stock market ticker symbols compress often lengthy corporate names into a few letters and represent a shared language or shorthand established decades before TV or the internet.
 When watching financial news services, you’ll often see a company’s ticker symbol (not the full company name) briefly pop up or scroll along the bottom of the screen.
 What does that mean?
 There may be news moving share prices.

-What is a stock ticker symbol and how do you read stock tickers?
+What is a stock ticker symbol and how do you read it?
 There are several thousand ticker symbols on U.S. exchanges alone.
-No need to memorize all of them, but it’s still a good idea to know a few basics about market tickers—it’ll help you read the stock market.
+No need to memorize all of them, but it’s still a good idea to know a few basics about market tickers.
+This will help you understand the stock market.

 Traditional ticker tape machines—the chattering, upside-down, fishbowl-like contraptions sometimes referred to as a “stock ticker” or “ticker tape”—are long gone.
 But their legacy endures in the form of stock ticker symbols.